The Eternal Vigil: The creation and work of the CWGC

 As this is a tour of remembrance, Rifleman Tours would be happy where practical to take you to a relative’s resting place or memorial in order for you to pay your respects.

 Day One: Depart from your chosen UK collection point and proceed to Dover for our channel crossing by ferry and then on to Ypres to check in to our hotel (located in the centre of Ypres).
-With the rest of the day at your leisure, you can explore this historic and beautiful town visiting St Martin’s Cathedral and St George’s Chapel and the iconic Menin Gate.
+The rest of your day is at your leisure, you can explore this historic and beautiful town visiting St Martin’s Cathedral and St George’s Chapel and the iconic Menin Gate.
 Then enjoy a meal and one of the famous Belgium beers in the stunning Grote Markt before taking in the moving Last Post ceremony held every evening at the Menin Gate.

 Day Two: The morning sees us travel down to Arras for our visit to the Commonwealth War Graves Commission Visitor Centre where we see first hand the work carried out by the CWGC which includes the carving of headstones and the role of the Commission in the identification of recovered bodies from the battlefields of Western France, as well as many other facets of their work.
 We then move on to look at the first two cemeteries constructed (Louvencourt and Forceville) that became the experimental blue prints for today’s cemeteries.
 (A packed lunch is included in price along with museum entrance fees on touring days).